Supply Chain Management Courses

 • Understand the structure and costs of specific supply chains

-• Be able to anticipate and establish programs/projects to counteract future problem/issues in specific supply chains
+• Be able to anticipate and establish programs/projects to counteract future problems/issues in specific supply chains

 • More effectively deal with demand and schedule fluctuations